Department website: https://business.wvu.edu/academics/accounting-department/macc

 - Any grade earned in a repeated course at the graduate level is included in the calculation of a student’s overall and major GPA, along with the original grade earned in the course.
 Additionally, the original grade earned in the course will remain on the student’s academic transcript/permanent record.
 Visit the Grades section of the University Graduate Catalog for more information about this topic.

-Any exceptions to the above standards must be approved in writing by the Associate Dean for Graduate Programs and the Program Coordinator.
+Any exceptions to the above standards must be approved in writing by the Associate Dean for Undergraduate and Graduate Programs and the Program Coordinator.

 Requirements to Sit for C.P.A.
 Examination

 C.P.A. exam preparation is incorporated directly into the MAcc program.
 MAcc students are required to enroll and demonstrate substantial and significant progress completing an approved third-party C.P.A. review program.
-In addition to required coursework and participating in the C.P.A. review program, MAcc students are required to sit for at least two distinct sections of the C.P.A. exam to graduate with a MAcc degree.
+In addition to required coursework and participating in the C.P.A. review program, MAcc students are required to sit for one section of the C.P.A. exam to graduate with a MAcc degree.
 Students are responsible for the cost of the C.P.A. exam review program and any fees associated with sitting for the C.P.A. exam, which are not included in the cost of tuition.

 The specific requirements to be eligible to sit for the Uniform C.P.A.
 Examination vary with each state board of accountancy.
-Some states (or other jurisdictions such as the District of Columbia or Guam) require candidates to have a bachelor’s degree with a specified distribution of accounting and business courses as the minimum educational requirement to take the examination, whereas others require a bachelor’s degree and the completion of 150 semester hours of academic credit (including a specified distribution of courses) as the minimum.
+Some states (or other jurisdictions such as the District of Columbia or Guam) require candidates to have a bachelor’s degree with a specified distribution of accounting and business courses as the minimum educational requirement to take the examination.
 These standards to sit for the exam are subject to change, as are the requirements for licensure; thus, students should review the requirements (including the distribution of courses) of the board in the jurisdiction in which they plan to sit for the examination and become licensed.

 For the specific requirements to sit for the C.P.A. examination in West Virginia, visit the West Virginia Board of Accountancy website or call (304) 558-3557.
 For requirements in other jurisdictions, visit the National Association of State Boards of Accountancy’s website at http://www.nasba.org.